scheinerman/RationalProjectivePlane.jl/README.md

 homogenous coordinates as `a`.
 Conversely, for a line `L` use `PPoint(L)` to create a point with the same homogenous coordinates as `L`.

+The same effect can be accomplished with `dual`.
+That is `dual` of a `PPoint` gives a `PLine` with the same coordinates, and vice versa.

 ```
 julia> a = PPoint(2,3,-1)
 (-2 : -3 : 1)